Navratri

 Offer red flowers and jaggery to the Mata along with a garland made out of lemons.
 Appease the goddess with the following mantra:

-Day 8: Mahagauri Mata: Perform Sandhi puja during the last 24 minutes of the Ashtami tithi and the beginning of the Navami tithi as it is considered an auspicious time.
+Perform Sandhi puja during the last 24 minutes of the Ashtami tithi and the beginning of the Navami tithi, as it is considered an auspicious time.
 Chant the following mantra for best results:

-Day 9: Siddhidatri Mata: Offer pan and supari to the mata and read the Shri Durga Saptshati path on this day.
+Offer pan (betel leaf) and supari (betel nut) to the mata and read the Shri Durga Saptshati path on this day.
 Recite the following mantra for added blessings:

 Chaitra Navratri Significance: